tommusic/Kohana-Azimauth/README.markdown

 ## Database tables

-Here's how you'll get your DB tables set up for this:
+Here's how you'll get your DB tables set up for this.
+Note that if you want to store some of the additional fields retrieved from authorization requests, you simply need to add the properly named field to the 'users' table!

     CREATE TABLE `roles` (
       `id` int(11) unsigned NOT NULL AUTO_INCREMENT,